-A program to clear vegetation near the roadway commenced in 2012.
-This clearing improves safety by removing vegetation in close proximity to the roadway and reduces roadway icing in the winter by minimizing shading of the roadway.
-Table 7 illustrates contracts issued specifically to address side slope clearing since 2012.
+A program to clear vegetation near the roadway and to push tree lines back closer to the right of way commenced in 2012.
+This clearing improves safety by removing vegetation near the roadway and reduces roadway icing in the winter by minimizing shading of the roadway.
+Table 4 illustrates contracts issued specifically to address side slope clearing since 2012

+The Authority actively evaluates maintenance clearing into its capital program to minimize vegetation intrusion into the clear zone.
+When practical, Turnpike maintenance crews clear brush and small trees within and along the tree line to maintain the current tree line and to remove fallen and damaged trees.
 In 2021, side slope clearing was completed for areas in the vicinity of the Saco River Bridge at Mile 33.0, and near Exit 32 as part of a planned project to improve the southbound off-ramp.